padrino/padrino-docs/guides/06_application-helpers/09_nested-object-form-support.html.md

 Available in the 0.9.21 Padrino release is support for nested object form helpers.
 This allows forms to have arbitrarily complex nested forms that can build multiple related objects together.
-Let’s take a simple example of a person with an address.
+Let's take a simple example of a person with an address.
 Here are the related pseudo models:

 ```ruby